Daniel14gonc/Daniel14gonc/README.md

   won the tournament held at our Artificial Intelligence course in college.
   It beat level 17 out of 30 of the game app [The Othello](https://play.google.com/store/apps/details?id=jp.co.unbalance.android.othello_free&hl=en_US).
 - [Fetal death predictions](https://github.com/Daniel14gonc/Proyecto_MD.git): We made an EDA on a dataset of the National Institute of Statistics from Guatemala (INE), to identifiy risks on fetal deaths.
-Then, we built machine learning modelos to predict wheter a fetus was at risk during pregnancy.
+Then, we built machine learning models to predict wheter a fetus was at risk during pregnancy.
 We used **XGBoost**, **Feed Forward Neural Networks** and **Random Forest**.

 <h3>Deep Learning</h3>

 - [Cervical Fracture Detection](https://github.com/Daniel14gonc/Proyecto2_DS/tree/limpieza): Using a dataset of CTs, provided by a Kaggle competition, a team and I built two models to predict wether a patient has a fracture in a cervical or not.
 The first model consisted in a 3DCNN, created with PyTorch.
-The second one was an hybrid, merging EfficientNet with a GRU.
+The second one was a hybrid, merging EfficientNet with a GRU.